 In this case, we heard one gentleman answer questions on a panel that told us more about how to make money on the new space race than we could have learned reading every book on the subject.

-As you know, we devoted our entire August and September issues of Strategic Investor to this topic.
+In 2018, we devoted our entire August and September issues of Strategic Investor to this topic.
 A lot of people laughed when Trump touted his new Space Force.
 Laugh all you want… He’s going to throw trillions of dollars at it.

 Michael Griffin is the Under Secretary of Defense for Research and Engineering.
 He’s about as highly ranked as a career defense employee can be.
 He made it clear he works for the country and doesn’t seem to care about the political climate of the day.